getartistry/artistry/wp-content/plugins/elementor/readme.txt

 = Built-in Maintenance Mode & Under Construction. =
 Need to get your site offline for maintenance?
 Use Elementor page builder's built in Maintenance Mode & Coming Soon feature to show your visitors an under construction / coming soon page.

 = Try Elementor Pro.
-The Best Page Builder For WordPress. = If you thought Elementor is full of useful features, check out Elementor Pro!
-Elementor Pro extends the basic features even further, and allows you to control your entire website with Elementor.

-Design [forms](https://elementor.com/pro-v140-form-integrations/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme)  live on the frontend, customize your blog posts visually, incorporate slides, WooCommerce, global widgets, custom CSS and much more.
-[Upgrade now to Elementor Pro!](https://elementor.com/pro/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme)
+The Best page Builder for WordPress. = [Elementor Pro](https://elementor.com/pro/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme) vastly improves your design workflow and lets you design faster and better than ever.
+With Elementor Pro, everything is done visually and without code.

+Making changes to your theme shouldn't be so hard.
+Endless coding, dealing with developers, switching themes.
+The [Theme Builder](https://elementor.com/theme-builder/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme) in Elementor Pro turns the entire process of creating WordPress websites 100% visual including your site's header, footer, single post and archive page design.

+There are many other [features](https://elementor.com/features/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme) to help you build better websites:

+* Visual and intuitive form builder
+* Marketing automation and CRM integrations
+* Custom fonts
+* Role manager
+* Blog post layout widget
+* Image & video sliders
+* WooCommerce
+* Global widgets
+* Custom CSS
+* Animated headlines
+* And much more.

+Join the elite web professionals who enjoy [Elementor Pro](https://elementor.com/pro/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme)!

 = 28 free widgets and counting =
 We packed 28 of the most useful widgets into our page builder.
 True, that's way more than we had to offer, but we wanted to spare no widget from you, so you can reach the top of your design capabilities.